Summary: in this tutorial, you will learn how to use the Oracle DROP ROLE

 statement to remove a role from the database.

-statement overview
+Oracle DROP ROLE statement overview #

 The DROP ROLE